MPCodeWriter21/log21/README.md

   that.
 + Tree printing : You can pass a dict or list to log21.tree_print function and it will print it in a tree like structure.
 Its also colorized XD.
++ ProgressBar : log21's progress bar can be used to show progress of a process in a beautiful way.
 + Any idea?
-Feel free to open an issue or submit a pull request.
+Feel free to [open an issue](https://github.com/MPCodeWriter21/log21/issues) or submit a pull request.

 Installation
 ------------